Connie Converse: Legacy

 Converse's life and music have served as the inspiration for numerous contemporary artworks, including a play by Howard Fishman, who also produced the album Connie's Piano Songs featuring music written but never recorded by Converse.
-Other works inspired by Converse include the modern dance piece "Empty Pockets" by John Heginbotham, which was performed at the Miller Theater in 2015; British singer Nat Johnson's "Roving Woman" tribute performances; as well as tribute performances of Converse's music by Jean Rohe and Diane Cluck as part of the Spinning on Air 25th-anniversary special.
+Fishman also published a biography of Converse in 2023 titled To Anyone Who Ever Asks.
+Other works inspired by Converse include the modern dance piece "Empty Pockets" by John Heginbotham, which was performed at the Miller Theater in 2015; British singer Nat Johnson's "Roving Woman" tribute performances; as well as tribute performances of Converse's music by Jean Rohe and Diane Cluck as part of the 2012 Spinning on Air 25th-anniversary special.

-In 2017, John Zorn's Tzadik Records released the album Vanity of Vanities: A Tribute to Connie Converse, featuring new recordings of her songs by performers including Mike Patton, Petra Haden, Karen O and Laurie Anderson.
-"Memories Of Winter", the final track on Canadian singer-songwriter Dana Gavanski's 2020 debut album Yesterday Is Gone, is an homage to Converse.
-Talking Like Her, a feature documentary first broadcast by SVT in 2021 explored the life, music and disappearance of Converse.
+In 2017, John Zorn's Tzadik Records released the album Vanity of Vanities: A Tribute to Connie Converse, featuring new recordings of her songs by performers including Mike Patton, Petra Haden, Karen O, and Laurie Anderson.
+"Memories of Winter", the final track on Canadian singer-songwriter Dana Gavanski's 2020 debut album Yesterday Is Gone, is an homage to Converse.
+Talking Like Her, a feature documentary first broadcast by SVT in 2021 explored the life, music, and disappearance of Converse.
 Directed by Natacha Giler and Adam Briscoe, the film has been screened at numerous festivals worldwide and has received positive reviews.

+Classical singer Julia Bullock sang Converse's "One by One" on her album Walking in the Dark, which takes its title from that song.
+Walking in the Dark won Best Classical Solo Vocal Album at the 66th Grammy Awards.

+In 2024, singer-songwriter Hope Levy debuted "The Connie Converse Universe by Hope Levy", a 55-minute cabaret in which audiences are invited to explore the songs, life, and mystery surrounding Connie Converse, the first modern-day female folk singer-songwriter.
+The World Premiere received the Outstanding Musical award at the 2024 San Diego International Fringe Festival.
+Directed by Tom Lavagnino, the one-woman cabaret has been performed at a number of venues and festivals, with critical acclaim.

+A documentary was broadcast on BBC Radio 4 in December 2024 entitled Dreaming of Connie Converse.
+In it, poet Emily Berry explored her music and her life.
+The 2022 independent film Roving Woman is dedicated to her.